So this past weekend Star Wars fans celebrated May the 4th, and as I saw all of the different memes on social media I realized something.

 Irregardless it’s there, and it’s real.
 I’m not going to get into why- that’s another post for another time maybe, but recently I’ve had a sort of spiritual awakening.
 A few wise people have told me before that I can control whether or not I’m happy.
 As much as I want to believe this, it’s not always that black and white for me.

 I imagine it’s not for many people out there.
 Because depression can be so debilitating that you feel like it’s never going to get better.
-You feel hopeless and the last thing you want to hear actually is that you could get better by simply deciding to do it.
+You feel hopeless.
+In fact the last thing you want to hear, is that you could get better by simply deciding to do it.